Advertisement

 About this recipe

-Sopa de conchas is a beloved Mexican classic—comforting, simple, and flavorful.
+Sopa de conchas is a beloved Mexican classic, comforting, simple, and full of flavor.
 Think of it as the cousin of sopa de fideo, but made with small shell pasta (conchitas) in a light tomato broth.
-Every Mexican family has their version of this soup, and this one’s mine—vegan, nourishing, and made even better with a handful of fresh spinach.
+Every Mexican family has their version of this soup, and this one’s mine, nourishing and made even better with a handful of fresh spinach.

 Whether you grew up eating sopita on rainy afternoons or this is your first time making it, this recipe is a cozy hug in a bowl.
 It’s quick, easy, and perfect for weeknights, picky eaters, and anyone craving a taste of home.

 • Comforting and nostalgic.
-A classic Mexican dish that brings all the cozy vibes.
+A classic Mexican soup that brings all the cozy vibes.

 • Fast and easy.
 Done in under 30 minutes with pantry staples.

 • Customizable.
-Add your favorite veggies or toppings to make it your own.
+Add your favorite veggies, beans, or toppings to make it your own.

 • Vegetable oil.
 For toasting the pasta and building flavor.

 • Shell pasta (conchas).
-You can also use coditos (elbow), estrellas (stars), or letras (alphabet).
+You can also use coditos (elbows), estrellas (stars), or letras (alphabet letters).

 • Spinach.
 Tossed in at the end for extra nutrition and color.
-Feel free to swap in kale, chard, or whatever greens you have.
+Swap in kale, chard, or whatever greens you have.

 How to make sopa de conchas

-Tips for making the best vegan sopa de conchas
+Tips for making the best sopa de conchas

 • Keep the simmer low.
-A gentle bubble prevents the pasta from breaking.
+A gentle bubble prevents the pasta from breaking apart.

 • Make it your own.
-Toss in veggies like peas, carrots, zucchini, or even a handful of beans.
+Toss in peas, carrots, zucchini, or a handful of beans for a heartier version.

 Frequently asked questions